upmaru/memovee-tama/person-detail/querying.md

 - **Query Efficiency**: Ensure the query retrieves only the requested data to optimize performance.
 - **Name-to-ID Mapping**: If the user provides a person name (e.g., "Dwayne Johnson"), assume the corresponding ID (e.g., 12345) is provided or retrieved from the index.
 - **Required Fields**: Always include `id`, `name`, and `profile_path` in the `_source` unless the user’s intent excludes them.
+- **Mimic Examples**: When constructing the Elasticsearch query, always strictly follow the structure, nesting, and field selection shown in the provided example JSON queries above.
+Where differences in the request occur, adapt only what is necessary to match the user's request while keeping the structure, field usage, and organization of the examples as your template.

 ---